3D City Model of New York City

 The tools, English papers on the project, the three Master's theses (in german) and their results can be downloaded from the list of publications below.
 Please note that these datasets have been derived from datasets of the NYC Open Data Portal.
 The copyright of the data remains with the original providers of the individual datasets.
 Links to the original datasets are included as External References (i.e. hyperlinks) with every CityGML object.

 Digital city models and especially detailed areal representations of street space can be useful for a variety of different applications such as solar irradiation analysis, traffic simulations or land use management.
-The image below visualizes the results of a solar irradiation analysis for some buildings in central Manhattan.
-Building facades are textured corresponding to irradiation values (kWh/m^2), ranging from bright green (no irradiation) over yellow to red.
-Different irradiation values (e.g. direct, diffuse, etc.) for each month of the year can be queried by clicking on a specific building.
+The image below visualizes the results of a solar irradiation estimation for buildings in central Manhattan.
+All surfaces are textured corresponding to irraditaion values (kWh per year), ranging from bright green (low irradiation values) over yellow to red (high irradiation values).
+Different irradiation values (e.g. global, direct, diffuse, etc.) for each month of the year can be queried by clicking on a specific building.

 Using our Web Map Client Pro, extended analysis can be performed which are potentially useful for (urban) land use management, city asset management, or city planning.
 The city model presented contains a huge variety of semantic information such as street names, number of driving lanes, street area in m^2 or information on road surface conditions.
 These attributes can be queried in different combinations and thus be used for gaining additional information.
 The video below demonstrates possible applications.
 First, all traffic areas (roadbeds and intersections) belonging to 5th Avenue are selected.
 By summing up all corresponding 'area_sqm' values, the total surface area in m^2 of the road bed of 5th Avenue is calculated.
 Then, making use of information on street pavement conditions (rated with 1-3 = BAD, 4-7 = FAIR, 8-10 = GOOD), all roadbed objects (of the entire city) with a street pavement rating of 5 (lowest existing value) are selected.
 By calculating the total area in m^2 of the selected roadbed objects, assumptions on potential future repair costs can be made.
 (Fullscreen view recommended)